mozilla-releng/scriptworker-scripts/README.md

       "signing_server_config": "/src/signing/signingscript/server_config.json",

-      // the work directory path.  task.json will live here, as well as downloaded binaries "work_dir": "/src/signing/work_dir",
+      // the work directory path.  task.json will live here, as well as downloaded binaries
+      // this should be an absolute path.
+      "work_dir": "/src/signing/work_dir",

-      // the artifact directory path.  the signed binaries will be copied here for scriptworker to upload "artifact_dir": "/src/signing/artifact_dir",
+      // the artifact directory path.  the signed binaries will be copied here for scriptworker to upload
+      // this should be an absolute path.
+      "artifact_dir": "/src/signing/artifact_dir",

       // the IP that docker-signing-server thinks you're coming from.